-St. George Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 29th, 2020, St. George Housing Authority has 1 waiting lists that are open now or opening soon.
+St. George Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 26th, 2022, St. George Housing Authority has 1 waiting lists that are open now or opening soon.

 St. George Housing Authority serves St George.